Overview of the Poem

 Shelley’s use of enjambment, which flows naturally, creates a dense tapestry of meaning by tying together the disparate parts of his message.
 The lines flow into one another, leading to a crescendo that reveals the whole picture in all its splendour.

-By using enjambment, Shelley can increase the impact of his poetry and give “Ozymandias” a more profound message.
+By using enjambment, Shelley is able to increase the impact of his poetry and give “Ozymandias” a more profound message.
 Use it wisely, and you can retell the story of the great King Ozymandias and the brutal dictatorship that led to his downfall.
 Shelley uses enjambment to create a compelling story that stands the test of time.

 2) Metaphors

-The poem “Ozymandias” makes use of several metaphors.
-Ozymandias’s characterization as a “King of Kings” is common because it suggests the political authority and dominance that he exercises.
+The poem “Ozymandias” makes use of a number of metaphors.
+Ozymandias’s characterization as a “King of Kings” is a common one because it suggests the political authority and dominance that he exercises.
 Time is a destructive force that drags down all temporal authority, and the words “Look on my Works, ye Mighty, and despair!” use this metaphor effectively.
 Some may interpret the “sands” on the statue as a metaphor for the ephemeral nature of power and the pointlessness of seeking political office.
 The monument itself may be seen as a metaphor for the arrogance and self-importance that come with political power.

 3) Irony

 The irony in Percy Bysshe Shelley’s poem “Ozymandias” comes primarily from the inscription on the pedestal of the statue described by the speaker.
 “I am Ozymandias, King of Kings; behold my works, ye Mighty, and despair!” it proclaims.
 The contrast between this boast of Ozymandias’ greatness and power and the statue’s current state as “two vast and trunkless legs of stone” is stark.
 The statue, which has been broken down to its legs, stands alone in the desert.
-The inscription thus symbolised the irony of Ozymandias’ claims to greatness and power, which have been disproved by the passage of time on the pedestal.
+The irony of Ozymandias’ claims to greatness and power, which have been disproved by the passage of time, is thus symbolised by the inscription on the pedestal.

 4) Allusion